Jerry M. Wallace School of Osteopathic Medicine

 Dean: Dr. James E. Powers, DO, FACEP, FAAEM, Interim Dean and Chief Academic Officer

 About the School

 In 2010, the University launched a feasibility study into the development of a School of Osteopathic Medicine.
-Building off the previous successes of the School of Law and College of Pharmacy & Health Sciences, this newest academic endeavor was a daunting, but achievable, challenge.
+Building off the previous successes of the School of Law and programs in the College of Pharmacy & Health Sciences, this academic endeavor was a daunting, but achievable, challenge.

 At its April 6-8, 2017 meeting, the American Osteopathic Association’s Commission on Osteopathic College Accreditation voted to award CUSOM full accreditation status.
 Accreditation status is the highest level of accreditation awarded, and confers all rights and privileges of accreditation.